“Ralls County” by K. Allen Ballard, a new book of photos showing the history of Ralls County, Mo., will be available Monday, Oct. 8.

 Many Ralls County businesses are pictured with the operators.
 One is Ralls County Mercantile in Center, Mo., which had poultry and egg operations in Perry as well.
 Many of its products were frozen and taken by Short Line Railroad to be sold in New York City.
 In the photo are Nora Keithley, Jewell Buchanan, Susie Myers, Lurine Bailey, Bess Henderson and Florence Bailey.

-Page 2 of 3 - The "Old Ridge Runner" the Rev. Johnny Golden, and his mother are pictured in around 1930.
+The "Old Ridge Runner" the Rev. Johnny Golden, and his mother are pictured in around 1930.
 Golden led five funerals during the week he died in 1959, Ballard reported.

 Recreation also is featured.
 One 1939 photo is of mortician Mike O'Donnell of Oakwood and his friends with 125 fish they had caught.
 Pictured with O'Donnell are young Pete Schambacher, policeman Ben Phillips, barber Pat Mabery, Deacon Burch, Ross Johnson and policeman Pete Schambacher.